riverar9/data-602-final-project/readme.md

 # Final Project Repository

-This repository contains the code and revisions for the Final Project developed by **Naomi Buell**, **Alexander Simon**, and **Richie Rivera**.
+This repository contains the code for the Final Project developed by **Naomi Buell**, **Alexander Simon**, and **Richie Rivera**.
 Link to our project presentation: https://docs.google.com/presentation/d/1rlTIdZuWD051CAaSmXPsX9qOsIEkOI7AMN-FFWNHilY/edit?usp=sharing.

 ## Abstract